maaz-codes/cpp-modules/module00/imp.md

 everything works, and converted into integer.

 ### To Add:
+In Learning Section
-add cin and it's method in Learning Section.
+- add cin and it's method.

+- add getline() and it's usage.

+- add try and catch block's jist + stoi and stod

+- istringstream

+- static functions

+- params passed by reference